Maggie was waiting at home. I had to bring her car back soon.

 “How did you find out?
 Was it one of your spies?”

 I hadn’t known for sure, only suspected, until that moment.
-I don’t know where she got the crazy idea about spies, paranoia probably, but I wasn’t socially organized or even popular enough to have spies.
+I don’t know where she got the crazy idea about spies.
+Paranoia probably, but I wasn’t socially organized or even popular enough for spies.

 “Actually, I didn’t know until you just told me.
 I tricked you.”

 I’m not at all sure she bought that premise.

 Maggie might easily have parried with denial here, but on balance, she probably was flush with relief over having the secret out.